michalchrzastek/Budget-Monitor/README.md

 2. Copy the budgetmonitor.db file to a safe place.
 3. Delete the Budget-Monitor folder
 4. Follow the installation instructions
-5. After initial launch, close the app/terminal and replace the new budgetmonitor.db file with your backup copy fom step 2.
+5. After initial launch, close the app/terminal and replace the new budgetmonitor.db file with your backup copy from step 2.
 6. Start the app same way as usual.